 Despite being relatively large, the Sheriff's Office retains a family atmosphere.
 In addition to the welcoming staff, there are internal programs in place, including peer support, employee assistance, and a robust alumni that provide support to employees and their families.

-If you are considering a career at the Jefferson County Sheriff's Office and would like to schedule a tour or ride-along to get a better understanding of the job, receive a paper application, or have any other questions about the process please contact recruiting at 303-271-5332.
+If you are considering a career at the Jefferson County Sheriff's Office and would like to schedule a tour or ride-along to get a better understanding of the job, please visit the Ride Along Program web page.

 If you need assistance completing an electronic application, or have any other questions about the hiring process please contact recruiting at 303-271-5332.